RayMano6/My-Projects/subscriptionMock/ReadME.md

-Here I implemented a siple subscription mock application, where a user can hold a database of many entertainment subscriptions.
+Here I implemented a simple subscription mock application, where a user can hold a database of many entertainment subscriptions.
 They can also keep track of their upcoming payments, and remove subscriptions that they no longer have.
 Each subscription has a start date where if a user enters subscriptions initially, they will